 Blended Family Perceptions

 In the past, divorce was frowned upon and so were those who chose it.
-Some say this stigma sticks with remarried parents still today as one of the pervasive problems blended families face.
-However, in a recent blended family research paper about three quarters of college students claim there is no shame in being from a stepfamily and believe millennials view these families differently than older generations.
+Some say this stigma sticks with remarried parents still today as one of the pervasive blended family problems.
+However, in a recent blended family research paper, about three quarters of college students claim there is no shame in being from a stepfamily and believe millennials view these families differently than older generations.